chillingstar/limbo/README.md

 1. Clone the repository: `git clone https://github.com/chillingstar/limbo.git`

-2. Install dependencies: `npm install`
+2. Install dependencies: `bun install`

 3. Set up the MongoDB database and configure the connection in the `.env` file.

-4. Start the development server: `npm run dev`
+4. Start the development server: `bun run dev`

-5. Open your browser and navigate to `http://localhost:80`, or whatever port that you entered.
+5. Open your browser and navigate to `http://localhost:8080`, or whatever port that you entered.

+## Notice
+- Please use Bun or Deno, or it wouldn't run.

 ## Contributing